naoshibaikyu/superbuddn/epilogues/incorrect1.md

 %

-Cheddar: Kranion, please calm down.

-Kranion Angry: I asked for two large fries!

-Kranion Angry: **[dumps fries onto table**]

-Kranion Angry: But all they did was give me a MILLION FUCKING LITTLE ONES!

-%

-Shootem: Did you have to stab them?

-Ellie: You weren’t there.
-You didn’t hear what they said to me.

-Shootem: What did they say?

-Ellie: "What are you going to do, stab me?"

-Shootem: That’s fair.

-%

 Kranion: I’m a reverse necromancer!

-Scruffy: Isn’t that just-
+Dino: Isn’t that just-

-Sticky: No. Shut up.
+Sticky Angry: No. Shut up.
 Shut the fuck up.
 You are literally so fucking unfunny that it hurts.
 It physically hurts my body knowing that people still think murder is funny.
-I cant believe im saying this but do you guys know how chronically online you all are, thinking that saying “oOh iM a rEVeRsE nECrOmANcER i LOvE tO kiLL pEOpLe” is genuinely funny and will get everyone in the room shitting themselves from laughter?? cause its not.
+I can't believe I'm saying this but do you guys know how chronically online you all are, thinking that saying “oOh iM a rEVeRsE nECrOmANcER i LOvE tO kiLL pEOpLe” is genuinely funny and will get everyone in the room shitting themselves from laughter??
+Cause it's not.
 It’s fucking not.
-In fact, its the unfunniest fucking joke ever.
+In fact, it's the unfunniest fucking joke ever.
 Not just any joke about killing people.
 This one specifically.
-Its so unfunny and stupid.
+It's so unfunny and stupid.
 Nobody is fucking laughing at that, Kranion.
 It makes you look like a greasy emo kid who has never been outside once in their life and uses tumblr religiously.
 Like not even the funny side of tumblr. the fucking unfunny side filled with overused jokes about murder and illegal acts.
-Honestly, youre so unfunny, Kranion.
+Honestly, you're so unfunny, Kranion.
 Fuck you.

-%

-%Kranion and the Anti Freaks are planning to break into the IRS.

-Superior: We need to distract the guards.

-Kranion: Gotcha.

-Negative Quincy: What are we gonna do?

-Kranion: I'mma gonna break their elbows while yah poke their eyes.

-AntiFreaks:

-Kranion:

-Superior: Deal.

 %